wacncontent/CustomizeTool/output/articles/service-bus/service-bus-partitioning.md

 ## Enable partitioning

-To use partitioned queues and topics with Microsoft Azure Service Bus, use the Azure SDK version 2.2 or later, or specify `api-version=2013-10` in your HTTP requests.
+To use partitioned queues and topics with Windows Azure Service Bus, use the Azure SDK version 2.2 or later, or specify `api-version=2013-10` in your HTTP requests.

 You can create Service Bus queues and topics in 1, 2, 3, 4, or 5 GB sizes (the default is 1 GB).
 With partitioning enabled, Service Bus creates 16 partitions for each GB you specify.
 As such, if you create a queue that's 5 GB in size, with 16 partitions the maximum queue size becomes (5 \* 16) = 80 GB.
-You can see the maximum size of your partitioned queue or topic by looking at its entry on the [Azure portal][].
+You can see the maximum size of your partitioned queue or topic by looking at its entry on the [Azure Management Portal][].

 There are several ways to create a partitioned queue or topic.
 When you create the queue or topic from your application, you can enable partitioning for the queue or topic by respectively setting the [QueueDescription.EnablePartitioning][] or [TopicDescription.EnablePartitioning][] property to **true**.
 These properties must be set at the time the queue or topic is created.
 It is not possible to change these properties on an existing queue or topic.
 For example: